CSTARS/ecosis-deployment/README.md

   - When starting work on a new feature you can set `APP_VERSION` to either: the branch name or a version up tick with a suffix of `-dev`, `-rc1`, `-rc2`, etc.  ex: `APP_VERSION=v1.0.1-dev`.
 You do not need to update this tag while you make updates and redeployments.
 The `APP_VERSION` tag can stay fixed throughout the feature development process.
   - `*_TAG` variables can point at branches (instead of tags) in development branches (ONLY!).
 This allows you to create builds of the latest code without having to create new 'versions' very time you want to test.
   - Branches `master`, `rc`, and `dev` will automatically build new images when this repository is pushed to GitHub.
 However, in development you may wish to build without committing the repo.
 For that case, simply run `./cmds/submit.sh` to start a new build.
   - IMPORTANT.
-When you are ready to commit changes, run `./cmds/generate-deployment-files.sh` to build a new docker-compose.yml file(s) and k8s files (TODO) of this deployment setup.
+When you are ready to commit changes, run `./cmds/generate-deployment-files.sh` to build a new docker compose.yml file(s) and k8s files (TODO) of this deployment setup.
 Then you can commit your changes.

 # Production Deployments